Looking for the best free IQ tests online? You’re in the right place.

 Explore: Best Sites Like Mathway

-Fun Education has a free IQ test that claims to give instant Ph.D. certified results.
+Fun Education has a free IQ test online that claims to give instant Ph.D. certified results.
 The site also has a separate IQ test for kids under the age of 17.

 Fun Education states that its test is primarily a verbal IQ test with some spatial IQ elements.
 A verbal IQ test concentrates primarily on logic and reasoning using words.
 While some tests include questions with no words to explain the problem or ask the question, Fun Education is word-heavy.